sudomgamal/Embedded-systems-engineer-skills/Skills.md

 ##EJAD
 [Job link](http://ejad.itargetdev.net/careers#collapse1)
-- B.Sc. in Communicati embedded C programming is a MUST.
-- Good knowledge of micro-controllers and peripherals is a MUST.
-- Familiarity with AUTOSAR Software Architecture is a plus.
-- Experience in RTOS/Automotive buses is a plus.
-- Knowledge in software design on, Electronics or Computer Engineering.
+- B.Sc. in Communication, Electronics or Computer Engineering.
 - 0 - 3 years of experience in embedded software development.
 - Good knowledge of embedded C programming is a MUST.
 - Good knowledge of micro-controllers and peripherals is a MUST.